Skip to content

 Once a job is assigned a set of nodes, the user is able to initiate parallel work in the form of job steps (sets of tasks) in any configuration within the allocation.

-When you login to a NERSC system you land on a login node.
+When you log in to a NERSC system you land on a login node.
 Login nodes are for editing, compiling, or preparing jobs.
 They are not for running jobs.
 From the login node you can interact with Slurm to submit job scripts or start interactive jobs.

 NERSC's environment is configured to support a diverse workload including high-throughput serial tasks, full system capability simulations and complex workflows.